 The Management of Safeguarding at First Base Ipswich Academy

 The management of safeguarding at First Base Ipswich Academy is the responsibility of the Trust Board.
 In law, the Trust Board must ensure that they comply with their duties under legislation and have due regard to the guidance in Keeping Children Safe in Education (DfE, 2018) ensuring that the Trust and Academy policies, procedures and training are effective and comply with the law at all times.
-Mr Mark Winston, Head Teacher takes the lead responsibility for First Base Ipswich Academy safeguarding arrangements.
+Mrs Claire Hargrave, Head Teacher takes the lead responsibility for First Base Ipswich Academy safeguarding arrangements.

 Safeguarding policies and procedures